18F/transformation-research/README.md

 ## Key documents

-We’re sharing our [preliminary report](https://github.com/18F/transformation-research/blob/master/preliminary-report.md) with our 18F colleagues and research participants.
-See our [wiki](https://github.com/18F/transformation-research/wiki) for more details and  history about the project.
+We’re sharing the [preliminary report](https://github.com/18F/transformation-research/blob/master/preliminary-report.md) with our research participants and 18F colleagues.

+For more details and history about the project, [see our wiki](https://github.com/18F/transformation-research/wiki).

 ## Team